 Retirees who live in or plan to move to high-cost markets should research local healthcare costs specifically rather than relying on national averages.
 Conversely, retirees in lower-cost markets may find their healthcare expenses are meaningfully below national benchmarks.

-As discussed in prior articles in this series, the choice between Medicare Advantage and original Medicare with Medigap significantly affects both the monthly premium and the out-of-pocket cost structure.
+The choice between Medicare Advantage and Original Medicare with Medigap significantly affects both the monthly premium and the out-of-pocket cost structure.
 A Medicare Advantage plan with a low or zero-dollar premium may carry higher cost-sharing when care is used.
 Original Medicare with a comprehensive Medigap policy typically carries higher monthly premiums but minimal cost-sharing at the point of care.

 The plan you choose is one of the levers you actually control in your healthcare budget.
 Reviewing it annually and adjusting it as your health situation, medications, and care needs evolve is one of the most impactful actions you can take to manage healthcare costs in retirement.

-How to Build a Healthcare Buffer in Retirement
+How Do You Build a Healthcare Buffer in Retirement?

 Start by building a realistic base monthly healthcare budget using your actual current costs as the foundation.
 Include all premiums, an estimate of annual out-of-pocket costs divided by twelve, an estimate of prescription costs, and a monthly contribution toward dental and vision expenses.
 This base budget is your expected annual cost in a normal year.

 A separate healthcare reserve account, funded over time, can serve as the buffer for larger unexpected expenses.
 Think of it as the healthcare equivalent of a home maintenance reserve.
-You contribute to it regularly, and you draw from it when a significant healthcare expense arises rather than treating it as a surprise disruption to your income plan.
+You contribute to it regularly and draw from it when a significant healthcare expense arises rather than treating it as a surprise to your income plan.
+Coordinated investment management keeps the reserve liquid without sacrificing the rest of your portfolio’s growth.

-Healthcare inflation has historically run at 5% to 6% annually, significantly higher than general inflation, and Fidelity’s healthcare cost estimate has more than doubled from $80,000 in 2002 to $172,500 in 2025.
-A retirement income plan that uses today’s healthcare costs throughout a twenty or thirty year retirement will materially understate what healthcare actually costs in the later years.
+Healthcare inflation has historically run 5% to 6% per year, significantly higher than general inflation.
+Fidelity’s healthcare cost estimate has more than doubled, from $80,000 in 2002 to $172,500 in 2025.
+A retirement income plan that uses today’s healthcare costs throughout a 20 or 30 year retirement will materially understate what healthcare actually costs in the later years.

 Healthcare costs are not static, and a retirement income plan that does not adjust for actual changes in healthcare spending will drift from reality over time.
 Build an annual healthcare budget review into your regular financial planning cadence.
-This review should update your premium total based on any plan changes or rate increases, adjust your drug cost estimate if your medications have changed, reflect any new diagnoses or treatment needs that affect expected utilization, and confirm that your healthcare reserve is adequately funded.
+The review should update your premium total based on plan changes or rate increases, adjust your drug cost estimate if your medications have changed, reflect any new diagnoses or treatment needs that affect expected use, and confirm that your healthcare reserve is adequately funded.

 The Annual Open Enrollment Period for Medicare, which runs from October 15 to December 7 each year, is a natural trigger for the healthcare portion of your annual financial review.
-Using that window to review both your plan choices and your healthcare budget simultaneously keeps both current and aligned.
+Pairing that window with your broader Retirement Planning Checklist (5 Years Before You Retire) keeps both your plan choices and your healthcare budget aligned.

 FAQs